DACS Research Teaching Amateur radio Miscellaneous Contact

 As for the UT's new TOM bachelor programs, I'm involved with:

-I'm also the programme mentor for students following the MSc Telematics study program, and vice-chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm also the programme mentor for students following the MSc Telematics study program, and chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.

 In 2014, I was awarded the yearly "Onderwijsprijs" (teaching award) by the UT's computer science students.